mollytu/learngit/readme.txt

-﻿Git is a version control system.
+﻿Git is a distributed version control system.
 Learn git since 2014.07.28.